 Regulation of medical associates will bolster workforce

-We believe a properly regulated medical associate professions could grow to significantly strengthen health services.
+We believe properly regulated medical associate professions could grow to significantly strengthen health services.

-Regulation of the four medical associate professions roles would help associates reach their full potential as a professional group while ensuring patient safety.
+Regulation of the four medical associate roles would help them reach their full potential as a professional group while ensuring patient safety.
 And we believe we are well-placed to provide that regulation.

 We have made this case for regulation following a Department of Health (England) consultation on the regulation of medical associate professions.

 The four medical associate professions groups are:

 - physician associates

 We have argued that the four groups should be treated as a single umbrella profession made up of four areas of practice, rather than as four discrete professions.

 We would be well-placed to accept regulatory responsibility for MAPs, providing the Government agrees: